mariosotil/river-framework/README.md

   - Opening documents by a unique id
   - Credentials file (~/.river-framework/credentials)
   - Using org.openntf.domino package instead lotus.domino
-  - Local session using a installed IBM Notes client
+  - Support to local session using a installed IBM Notes client

 ## What I'm working on now?